qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ### `RefCell` is not panacea

 In the previous contagious borrow case, wrapping parent in `RefCell<>` can make the code compile.
-However it doesn't fix the issue.
-It just turns compile error into runtime panic:
+However it doesn't fix the issue. **It just turns compile error into runtime panic**:

 ```rust
 use std::cell::RefCell;